 Manchester Art Gallery, Mosley Street, Manchester, M2 3JL – Visit Now

 The Charles Barry-designed, Grade I-listed Manchester Art Gallery is one of the city’s premier-league galleries, and, after closing its doors during lockdown, we’re delighted to announce it’s now ready to welcome visitors back once again.
-Opening hours have been reduced to Thursday-Sundays, 11am-4pm, and you’ll need to book a ticket via the website.
+Opening hours have been reduced to Wednesdays-Sundays, 11am-4pm, and you’ll need to book a ticket via the website.
 Inside, you’ll be able to reconnect with old favourites from the collection, experience the major Derek Jarman Protest exhibition, and enjoy a brand new display: What is Manchester Art Gallery? which offers a dynamic introduction to the gallery including its origins, how the collection was formed and how it relates to Manchester and its people.

 Manchester Art Gallery benefited from a £35m extension in 2002, which now ensures that it can display an outstanding Victorian collection alongside regularly changing contemporary exhibitions.
 Alongside the displays is the excellent hands-on Clore Arts Studio for kids, developed by artists to offer first-rate creative endeavours such as making sculptural hideouts and regular artist-led workshops.